BioClocksUK/BioClocksUK.github.io/WhoWeAre.md

 Professor Andrew Millar FRS FRSE, Chair of Systems Biology, SynthSys and School of Biological Sciences; University of Edinburgh

 Andrew Millar is a circadian systems biologist, and a past recipient of Aschoff’s Rule, a lifetime contribution award for chronobiology.
 Millar’s research group did experiments and modelling of plant and algal clocks.
 In parallel, Tomasz Zielinski in the group set up online management, analysis and visualisation of research data on biological clocks.
 The public [BioDare2](https://biodare2.ed.ac.uk) resource  now holds over 1M time series from many species, some of which are Open.
 Andrew and Tomasz lead the University of Edinburgh’s Biological Research Data Management team, BioRDM.
-Andrew’s other interests include science policy and macroeconomics
+Andrew’s other interests include science policy and macroeconomics.

 ![Hannah_Rees](https://user-images.githubusercontent.com/29427778/199305926-22d154d1-8309-44d0-9e78-502ad3e5beec.jpg)